The Perfect Itinerary To See Rome In 2 Days

 Castel Sant’Angelo

-If you are done by 11:00 am with the Vatican, your should have enough time to visit Castel Sant’Angelo.
+If you leave the Vatican by 11:00 am, your should have enough time to check out Castel Sant’Angelo.
 You will walk by it on your way to Spanish Steps, as it is right by the Tiber River.

 Spanish steps

-The Spanish Steps – one of the most iconic squares in Rome
+The Spanish Steps – one of the unmissable places to visit in Rome in 2 days.

 The Spanish Steps